The Total Transparency Manifesto

 Ensure that our insurance product delivers to your expectations.

-This document is intended to complement the Policy Terms and Conditions and Policy Key Facts.
+This document is intended to complement the Policy Terms and Conditions and Insurance Product Information Document.
 It does not substitute them in any way.

 Our insurance policies are designed to protect against unforeseen occurrences.
 However, like all contracts, they are subject to certain terms, conditions and restrictions.
 To put it simply, if an insurer were to provide a policy covering every conceivable occurrence, the cost of that policy would rise to an unaffordable level.
 We have to have limitations in order to keep the number of fraudulent claims to an absolute minimum, thereby resulting in competitive prices for you.